Grasim Industries gets green nod for Rs 2,560cr expansion proj

 As per the proposal, the companys Grasim Cellulosic Division wants to expand its Vilayat plant.

-The companys proposal is to increase the production capacity of VSF from 1,27,750 tonne per annum (TPA) to 2,55,500 TPA.
+The companys proposal is to increase the production capacity of VSF from 1,27,750 tonnes per annum (TPA) to Rs 2,55,500 TPA.
 It also wants to set up a production facility of Solvent Spun Cellulosic Fibre with a capacity of 36,500 TPA.

 Besides, the company has proposed to expand the production capacity of Sulphuric Acid from 1,02,300 TPA to 1,82,500 TPA, Carbon Di-Sulphide from 23,725 TPA to 34,675 TPA and captive power plant capacity from 25 MW to 55 MW.

-The project cost is estimated at Rs 2,560 crore and will create about 2,500 jobs, according to the letter.
+The project cost is estimated to be Rs 2,560 crore and will create about 2,500 jobs, according to the letter.

 Among major staple fibres, VSF will have better growth due to perfect fit for the higher growing categories in apparel retail segments like women and kids wear, it added.
-PTI LUX ANU
+PTI LUX MKJ

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today